FAQ'sYour most common questions answered on the spot.

 The actual installation process should only take 1 day, however some solar PV system suppliers have a long waiting time of several months before they will install your system.
 Once your system is installed your meter may need to be changed before you can be paid for your exported solar power.
 If you do need a new meter there can be a delay of a few weeks between the installation of the system and the changing of the meter.
 The changing of the meter itself takes approximately 1 hour.

-The size of solar system you need depends on several factors such as how much electricity you use, how big is the size of your roof, and how much you are willing to invest.
+The size of solar system you need depends on several factors such as how much electricity you use, how big the size of your roof is, and how much you are willing to invest.
 Also, do you want the system to supply your complete energy usage or to supply a portion of your higher cost energy usage?
-You can contact a GEM Energy Australia to determine what type of system would suit your needs.
+You can contact GEM Energy Australia to determine what type of system would suit your needs.

 You could install a photovoltaic or solar electric system yourself.
 But to avoid complications or injury, you will probably want to hire a reputable professional contractor with experience in solar system installation.
 PV systems have few moving parts, so they require little maintenance.
-The components are designed to meet strict dependability and durability standards so they can stand up to the elements.
+The components are designed to meet strict durability standards so they can stand up to the elements.
 However, they are fairly sophisticated electric systems, so installation usually requires the knowledge and experience of a licensed electrical equipment contractor.
-This makes GEM Energy the ideal company for your reliable and affordable dollar system.
+This makes GEM Energy the ideal company to provide your reliable and affordable solar system.